DarthStupidus/credit-risk-classification/README.md

 From the Confusion Matrix:

-*  True Negatives: 22,399 - The model correctly predicted 22,399 healthy loans.
+*  True Negatives: 22,399 - The model correctly predicted 22,399 healthy loans (0).

-*  False Positives: 116 - The model incorrectly predicted 116 high-risk loans as healthy loans.
+*  False Positives: 116 - The model incorrectly predicted 116 high-risk loans (1) as healthy loans (0).

-*  False Negatives: 70 - The model incorrectly predicted 70 healthy loans as high-risk loans.
+*  False Negatives: 70 - The model incorrectly predicted 70 healthy loans (0) as high-risk loans (1).

-*  True Positives: 676 - The model correctly predicted 676 high-risk loans
+*  True Positives: 676 - The model correctly predicted 676 high-risk loans (1).

 Overall Accuracy: The ratio of correctly predicted observations to the total observations.